 Police: Arrests made in 1993 Los Angeles fire that killed 10

-Police have arrested several people for a 1993 apartment building fire that killed 10 people, including seven children, it was announced Saturday.
-Those arrested remained jailed, Officer Aareon Jefferson said.
+Los Angeles police say they've made arrests for a 1993 apartment building fire that killed 10 people, including seven children.
+Officer Aareon Jefferson says several arrests were made recently and the people remain jailed but he had no other details.

 Comments